 As a deeply unfashionable teenager I snubbed the hairstyles and pomposity of the New Romantic period and instead became obsessed with Jethro Tull, especially their ‘folkier’ albums such as Songs From The Wood and Heavy Horses.
 I remember, aged 15, writing a protest song against fox hunting (very imaginatively called The Fox Hunting Song) and arranging it in a very ‘Tull’ manor for acoustic guitar, mandolin and tin whistle.
 However like most teenagers I soon discovered the electric guitar and was then cast adrift in the fickle and sinister world of Rock for the next 20 years.

-Happily I returned to my folk roots in 2010 after chancing upon a video of Richard Thompson playing his classic song Beeswing.
+Happily I returned to my folkier roots in 2010 after chancing upon a video of Richard Thompson playing his classic song Beeswing.
 To say I was blown away would be an understatement!
 After many sleepless nights and untold hours slaving away I learnt to play it and from there have since built up a sizeable acoustic repertoire.
 This includes original and traditional songs, instrumentals and covers of music by the likes of John Renbourn, Nic Jones and Richard Thompson.

-In 2013 I appeared at Celtic Connections in Glasgow and the performance was broadcast live on Celtic Music Radio.
+In 2014 I appeared at Celtic Connections in Glasgow and the performance was broadcast live on Celtic Music Radio.
 Amazingly this was very well received and I was inspired to release my first solo EP, Time Machine.
-This received significant airplay and was also ‘CD of the week’ on a couple of folk radio shows.
-I followed this up in 2014 with my Trees Turn To Fire EP.
+This received significant airplay and was also ‘CD of the week’ on a couple of radio shows.
+I followed this up in 2016 with my Trees Turn To Fire EP.
 This was also very well received garnering several excellent reviews.

 I'm originally from Leigh in Lancashire but have relocated across t’Pennines and am now an honorary Yorkshireman living in the bustling, thriving and vibrant market town of Otley.